ayoub0x1/C-Piscine-june-2021/README.md

 <img src="https://user-images.githubusercontent.com/76871172/127680314-8269fd77-bb41-4440-839f-ef6ed005a153.jpg" width="350" height="350" >
 <img src="https://user-images.githubusercontent.com/76871172/127680317-015b2883-6c3a-4c74-a335-516e47d935c9.jpg" width="400" height="150" >

-PS: If you are a pisciner, do not copy/paste my code, it will be a cheat and you will directly get a -42/100.
+Warning :warning: : If you are a pisciner, do not copy/paste my code, it will be a cheat and you will directly get a -42/100.